SoloDevNZ/hashnode/clpp952tm000a09jn41vs8pwc.md

 * Direct access to the host hardware resources,

-* Its easy to setup and use, and
+* It is easy to setup and use, and

-* Its lightweight.
+* It is lightweight.

-When it comes to installing and running DaVinci Resolve, each distro will require unique deployment tweaks depending on the following system components:
+When it comes to installing (and running) DaVinci Resolve, each distro will require unique deployment tweaks depending on the following system components:

 * Intel vs. AMD CPUs,